jameshfisher/jameshfisher.com/_posts/2017-01-28-mmap-file-write.md

 ---
-title: "Writing a file with `mmap`"
+title: "How can I write a file with `mmap` in C?"
 ---

 Here's an example of writing to a file using `mmap`.